Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

     a.
 Change to the "CAT-admin-tool" folder if you're not already there.

     b.
 Figure out how many XCH mojos you want to use to issue your CAT.
-By default each CAT token will contain 1000 mojos, so you should multiply the number of tokens you want to mint by 1000.
+Each CAT token will contain 1000 mojos, so you should multiply the number of tokens you want to mint by 1000.
 For example, if you want to mint 1 million tokens, you'll need 1 billion XCH mojos (1/1000 of an XCH).

     c.
 Take note of your Receive Address in the Chia GUI.
 You'll need it for the next step.